AlexeyKalina/code-completion-evaluation/README.md

-  "projectPath": "", // string with path to idea project "language": "Java", // Java, Python, Shell Script or Another "outputDir": "", // string with path to output directory "interpretActions": true, // interpret or not actions after its generation "actions": { // part of config about actions generation step
+  "projectPath": "", // string with path to idea project "language": "Java", // Java, Python, Shell Script or Another "outputDir": "", // string with path to output directory "actions": { // part of config about actions generation step
     "evaluationRoots": [ ], // list of string with paths to files/directories for evaluation
     "strategy": { // describes evaluation rules